 Adapted from National Cancer Institute materials .

-If you or a family member has a BRCA1/2 gene mutation, you may have questions about these gene mutations and what they mean for you.
+If you or a family member has a BRCA1/2 gene mutation, you may have questions about what this may mean for you.

 This section provides information on BRCA1/2 mutations and how they impact cancer risk, breast cancer screening recommendations and options for lowering breast cancer risk.
-It also provides information on genetic testing and other topics.
-Learn more about:
+It also has information on genetic testing and other topics.

-Women who have a BRCA1/2 gene mutation have an increased risk of breast cancer [34-36].
-Estimates of risk are different for BRCA1 carriers and BRCA2 carriers [33,35-36]:
+Women who have a BRCA1/2 gene mutation have an increased risk of breast cancer [36-38].

-Women in the general population have about an eight percent chance of developing breast cancer by age 70 .
+Women in the general population have about an eight percent chance of getting breast cancer by age 70 .
 (Lifetime risk of breast cancer, up to age 85, is about 12 percent .)

 Together, BRCA1/2 mutations are thought to explain a large portion of hereditary breast cancers .
 Most breast cancers, however, are not hereditary.
 A combination of factors likely causes breast cancer.